 How To Make Apple Crisp Without Oats

-Grease a pie dish or baking dish with butter and arrange the apples on it.
-Add the brown sugar to the prepared baking dish and toss the apples with the brown sugar to coat them.
+Preheat the oven to 350°F (180°C) and slice apples into any-sized slices you want.
+Grease a pie dish or baking dish with butter and arrange the sliced apples in it.
+Add the brown sugar to the prepared baking dish and toss the apples to coat them.

 In a large bowl, combine flour, brown sugar, cornstarch, cinnamon powder, and salt.
 Add lemon juice, vanilla extract, and cubed butter to the bowl.
 Work it with a pastry cutter or your hands to mix the flour and the butter until you reach a sandy, crumbly texture.

-How To Store Apple Crisp
+How To Store This Apple Crisp with No Oats

-At room temperature: Cover the baking dish tightly with plastic wrap or a lid, or transfer the leftovers to an airtight container.
+- At room temperature: Cover the baking dish tightly with plastic wrap or a lid, or transfer the leftovers to an airtight container.
 Store for up to 2 days.

-In the fridge: Transfer the leftovers to the fridge and keep them for up to 5 days.
+- In the fridge: Transfer the leftovers to the fridge and keep them for up to 5 days.

-In the freezer: To keep it longer, you can freeze apple crisp and store it for up to 3 months.
+- In the freezer: To keep it longer, you can freeze apple crisp and store it for up to 3 months.
 Just make sure that it has cooled completely before freezing in an airtight container or freezer-safe bag.

-Reheating: Put the leftovers back in a baking dish and warm in the oven at 350°F for about 10 minutes or until hot.
+- Reheating: Put the leftovers back in a baking dish and warm in the oven at 350°F for about 10 minutes or until hot.
 Heat a single serving in a bowl in the microwave for 10-15 seconds.

-Apple Crisp Without Oats Recipe FAQS
+Apple Crisp Recipe Without Oats FAQS

 What's the difference between apple crumble and apple crisp?

+An apple crumble and apple crisp are essentially the same thing, except they have a slightly different topping texture.
 Flour is the ingredient that will help bind everything else together and make for the best apple crisp crumble topping ever!

 What can I serve with apple crisp?

-What apple is best for apple crisp?
+What are the best apples to use for apple crisp?

 I've found the best type of apple is either Granny Smith, Honeycrisp, or Golden Delicious.
 You can use any of them, it really depends on what flavor you want your crisp to have.
 Oh, and those apples work great for my apple puff pastry and apple bundt cake too.

-More Dessert Recipes
+More Dessert Recipes To Try

 If you liked this easy apple crisp recipe, we have a ton of other dessert recipes on the blog that I think you'll like too!